Cray-HPE/docs-csm/062-LIVECD-VIRTUAL-ISO-BOOT.md

 A Cray Pre-Install Toolkit ISO is required for this process.
 This ISO can be obtained from:

-- The Cray Pre-Install Toolkit ISO included in a CSM release tarball.
+- The Cray Pre-Install Toolkit ISO included in a CSM release tar file.
 - Internal endpoints (HPE Artifactory)

 <a name="bmcs-virtual-mounts"></a>